 Get your server logs and look at them

 Depending on your type of hosting, you might not always be able to grab your log files.
 However, if you even so much as think you need to work on crawl budget optimization because your site is big, you should get them.
-If your host doesn’t allow you to get them, change hosts.
+If your host doesn’t allow you to get them, it’s time to change hosts.

 Fixing your site’s crawl budget is a lot like fixing a car.
 You can’t fix it by looking at the outside, you’ll have to open up that engine.
 Looking at logs is going to be scary at first.
 You’ll quickly find that there is a lot of noise in logs.
 You’ll find a lot of commonly occurring 404s that you think are nonsense.
 But you have to fix them.
 You have to get through the noise and make sure your site is not drowned in tons of old 404s.

 Increase your crawl budget

 Let’s look at the things that actually improve how many pages Google can crawl on your site.

 Step one in getting more pages crawled is making sure that the pages that are crawled return one of two possible return codes: 200 (for “OK”) or 301 (for “Go here instead”).
 All other return codes are not OK.
 To figure this out, you have to look at your site’s server logs.
 Google Analytics and most other analytics packages will only track pages that served a 200.
 So you won’t find many of the errors on your site in there.